-The total minimal cost for initial training in Union County is $150.
-This fee includes the $25 needed to attend the minimum 5 Extension Gardener volunteer classes ($5 each), expenses directly related to course delivery including name tags, refreshments provided during training classes, training materials and supplies, as well as a $50 program development fee per trainee that is assessed by NC State University.
+The total cost for Union County Extension Master Gardener Volunteer training is $235.00.
+The cost includes $60 you pay for the Extension Gardener Spring Class series plus $175 for the Fall Core training which includes expenses directly related to course delivery including name tags, training materials, and supplies, as well as a $50 program development fee per trainee that is assessed by NC State University.
 This program development fee is the sole funding source for the statewide Extension Master Gardener volunteer program (staff, website maintenance, program development, etc.).
-Extension Master Gardener volunteer class fees are paid at the time of registration, while the remaining $125 is paid at the Orientation Session on May 1, 2019.
+The Extension Gardener Spring Class fee is paid in the spring, while the remaining $175 is due with the application.
 Master Gardener volunteer trainees may also purchase a hardback, full-color copy of NC State Extension Gardener Handbook.
-The Handbook is also available as an e-book or can be viewed online for free, but many prefer having a hard copy as well.
+The Handbook can be viewed online for free, but many prefer having a hard copy.

 What is the volunteer commitment?